Red Penguins

-Red Penguins is a 2019 American-Russian documentary film directed, written, and produced by Gabe Polsky and in co-production with Studio Hamburg Enterprises and Norddeutscher Rundfunk.
-The film held its premiere on September 5, 2019 at the Toronto International Film Festival.
+Red Penguins is a 2019 sports documentary film written, produced and directed by Gabe Polsky, in co-production with Studio Hamburg Enterprises and Norddeutscher Rundfunk.
+The film premiered on September 5, 2019 at the Toronto International Film Festival.
 It received Writers Guild of America and Critics Choice awards nominations.

 Red Penguins tells the story of opportunism run amok in 1990s Moscow.
 Shortly after the collapse of the Soviet Union, ice hockey teams Pittsburgh Penguins and the CSKA Moscow (also known in the West as the Red Army team) formed a joint venture.
 American marketer Steve Warshaw was sent to Moscow and was tasked to transform the team into the greatest show in Russia, attracting some of the biggest names in Hollywood and advertising along the way.

-The film uses archival footage and features the Gogol Bordello song “Start Wearing Purple”.
+The film uses archival footage and features the Gogol Bordello song "Start Wearing Purple".

 Background

-The film highlights the link between sports and politics in US-Russian relations.
+The film highlights the link between sports and politics in United States–Russia relations.
 The project came about after Steven Warshaw, the main subject of the film, sent Polsky a large box of documents and videotapes about the marketing venture after seeing Polsky's previous film, Red Army.

 Cast

-The film features interviews with a wide cast of characters involved with the Russian Penguins team, and early 1990s Russian culture.
-Production occurred in both the US and Russia.
+The film features interviews with people involved with the Russian Penguins team, and early 1990s Russian culture.
+Production occurred in both the U.S. and Russia.